timostamm/protobuf-ts/MANUAL.md

   This is the default behaviour, but only applies to services that do
   *not* use the option `ts.server`.
   If you do not want servers at all, use `force_server_none`.

+- "server_generic"
+  Generate a generic server interface.
+Adapters are used to serve the service, for example @protobuf-ts/grpc-backend for gRPC.
+  Note that this is an experimental feature and may change with a minor release.
+  Only applies to services that do *not* use the option `ts.server`.

 - "server_grpc1"
   Generate a server interface and definition for use with @grpc/grpc-js